 Label everything, store in the fridge, and you’re done!

 Annnnnnd you’re done!
 See how I combined forces of effort, combined vegetables, putting things together with “like” things?
 It makes your workload SO much easier, and the time goes faster.

 I hope this helps!
-If you wind up making this meal prep for the week yourself, PLEASE tag me on Instagram at @percolatekitchen!
+If you wind up making some meal prep lunches from this list, PLEASE tag me on Instagram or TikTok at @percolatekitchen!